-- documented credit risk management principles which are disseminated to all staff involved with the lending process; - documented Credit policies, lending standards and procedures; - a process for approving risk, based on tiered delegated approval authorities, whereby the largest exposures are assessed by the Executive Credit Committee consisting of senior executives and senior risk managers, chaired by the Group Chief Risk Officer; - risk grading the Bank's commercial exposures based on items inclusive of financial performance and stability, organisational structure, industry segment and security support.
-Exposures within this segment of the portfolio are generally subject to annual review which may include reassessment of the assigned risk grade; - an automated scorecard and decision strategy model for the Bank's retail portfolio inclusive of home loan and personal loan lending.
+- documented credit risk management principles which are disseminated to all staff involved with the lending process; - · documented Credit policies, lending standards and procedures; - a process for approving risk, based on tiered delegated approval authorities, whereby the largest exposures are assessed by the Executive Credit Committee consisting of senior executives and senior risk managers, chaired by the Group Chief Risk Officer; - an automated scorecard and decision strategy model for the Bank's retail portfolio inclusive of home loan and personal loan lending.
 This model is supported by experienced risk assessment managers and a credit hindsight framework; and - a series of management reports detailing industry concentrations, counterparty concentrations, loan grades and security strength ratings.